RadW2020/observabilityJourney/README.md

 ## 🎯 **Project Purpose**

-This project demonstrates a **production-ready distributed tracing architecture** designed for Vercel's scale, addressing the specific challenges of observability in a globally distributed serverless platform.
+This project demonstrates a **production-ready distributed tracing architecture** designed for scale, addressing the specific challenges of observability in a globally distributed serverless platform.

 **Primary Goals:**